godotengine/godot-docs/classes/class_audioeffecteq.rst

 Description
 -----------

 AudioEffectEQ gives you control over frequencies.
 Use it to compensate for existing deficiencies in audio.
-AudioEffectEQ are very useful on the Master Bus to completely master a mix and give it character.
-They are also very useful when a game is run on a mobile device, to adjust the mix to that kind of speakers (it can be added but disabled when headphones are plugged).
+AudioEffectEQs are useful on the Master bus to completely master a mix and give it more character.
+They are also useful when a game is run on a mobile device, to adjust the mix to that kind of speakers (it can be added but disabled when headphones are plugged).

 Method Descriptions
 -------------------